 Goated, Goated on the Sticks

 This is a console gaming (X-Box, PlayStation, Nintendo) specific term.
 Goated is a play on the term "G.O.A.T.", which stands for Greatest Of All Time.
 This was usually referenced towards sports players in the past, Michael Jordan from the NBA likely being one of the main targets for this term.
-"Goated on the Sticks" is just kind of a joke that you are the best player at using a controller or have made a player that was particularly good.
+"Goated on the Sticks" is just kind of a joke that you are the best player at using a controller or have made a play that was particularly good.
 A console controller generally has two control sticks, one for movement and one for moving the camera and aim.
 These are referred to as "sticks", and if you are playing well with a controller, you might just be Goated on the Sticks.

 Harry Potter lived under the Dursley's staircase in a small little closet when he was young.
 So, to get "Harry Pottered" in Fortnite is to get stuck below a player's ramp and walls.
 This usually leads to you getting trap killed, so try to avoid it as much as possible.